 The most common presenting feature (~40% of cases) is seizures.
 This is particularly the case in adults.
 Headaches are often also present.
 Depending on the size of the lesion and its location other features may be present, e.g. hydrocephalus, focal neurological dysfunction including personality change.

-Typically fibrillary low grade infiltrating astrocytomas appear as isodense or hypodense regions of positive mass effect, usually without any enhancement (in fact presence of enhancement would suggest high grade, e.g. WHO III or IV tumours.
+Typically fibrillary low grade infiltrating astrocytomas appear as isodense or hypodense regions of positive mass effect, usually without any enhancement (in fact presence of enhancement would suggest high grade, e.g. WHO III or IV tumors.

 Cystic or fluid attenuation components are also encountered although this is far more common in gemistocytic and protoplasmic variants.